Laptop Running AirDroid App

 I’ve tried out DIGITS and it’s far from an ideal solution due to several limitations:

-• You cannot send iMessages (only SMS or MMS).
+• You can’t send iMessages (only SMS or MMS).

 • You can type and send outbound text messages from the app, but any incoming replies show up only on your iPhone and not in DIGITS itself.
 Hence, discussion threads would become disjointed.